Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > You can get this code [here](examples/await.kt)

 The `suspend` modifier indicates that this is a function that can suspend execution of a coroutine.
-Suspend functions may invoke any regular functions, but to actually suspend execution they must invoke some other suspending function.
+Suspending functions may invoke any regular functions, but to actually suspend execution they must invoke some other suspending function.
 In particular, this `await` implementation invokes a suspending function `suspendCoroutine` that is defined in the standard library in the following way: